pramethg/CSE586/P3/Prameth_Gaddale_README.md

 ### `models.py`
 The model classes for performing classification on the Taiji and Wallpaper datasets.

+This file contains the code for the MLP, MLP2, CNN, and CNN2 models.
+ - `MLP`: Baseline MLP Model
+ - `MLP2`: Improved MLP Model
+ - `CNN`: Baseline CNN Model
+ - `CNN2`: Improved CNN Model

 ### `classification.py`
 The main file to perform classification.
+ - `test`: Test the model.
+ - `train`: Train the model and periodically log the loss and accuracy.\
+ - `visualize_layer`: Visualize the activations of a layer in the model.
+ - `visualize_tsne`: Visualize the predictions using t-SNE.
+ - `wallpaper_main`: Main function for the wallpaper classification task.
+     - Put the --baseline argument to use the baseline model.
+     - Put the --improved argument to use the improved model.
+ - `taiji_main`: Main function for the taiji classification task.
+     - Put the --baseline argument to use the baseline model.
+     - Put the --improved argument to use the improved model.

 ### `util.py`
 The file containing all the utilities.
+ - `arg_parse`: Parses the arguments.
+     - Kindly add the arguement of --baseline or --improved to select the model configuration
+ - `get_stats`: Calculates the prediction stats
+ - `prep_data`: Preprocess the data and labels by turning them into tensors and normalizing
+ - `TaijiData`: Dataset class for Taiji dataset
+ - `plot_training_curve`: Plots the training curve
+ - `visualize`: Visualize the results